-Controller Change Out
+System Controller Change Out

-If the controller fails, the pump will stop spinning which may cause dizziness, palpitations, or may even cause you to faint.
-Stay calm and contact your care team.
-Make sure you are sitting down, and have someone quickly find a backup controller to perform a controller change out.
+The HeartMate 3[TM] LVAD cannot run without the system controller.
+If the system controller is not working, the HeartMate 3[TM] LVAD will stop spinning and may make you feel dizzy, or may even cause you to faint.
+Stay calm, sit or lay down and contact your care team.
+Have someone quickly get your backup controller to perform a system controller change out.
 Once the backup controller is located, place it in front of the faulty controller and follow these steps: